407-610-2417

 How Entities Work on a Page

 Think of an entity as a “thing” Google can understand on its own — a product, a feature, a brand, a location, a job role, a task, or a metric.
-When those entities appear together in a logical way, the model can tell that your page covers the topic in depth.
+When related entities appear together logically, the model understands your page actually covers the topic.
 Here’s how you can do it:

-• Identify the core entity of the page and add it in the title, H1, intro, and key sections in natural language.
+• Use the main entity naturally in the title, H1, intro, and key sections

 In short, semantic clusters give AI a map of your content.
 Pages that show all relevant entities in a structured, readable way appear more authoritative and easier for AI engines to reference.